Brau Challenge 2025

 3.1 Registration occurs automatically by purchase of one of the Brau Challenge Kit.

 3.2 A valid entry consists of one participant, who is the buyer behind the order number of the Brau Challenge kit.
 The order number is the identifier for the competition together with the category, which has to be written on the provided labels.
 It is only possible to submit to the jury one beer per category per purchase.
-If you want to try to compete in two competitions (Hoppy Ale and Hoppy Lager) you can only submit one beer per category with the same order number (resulting in a maximum of two entries per order number).
+If you want to try to compete in two competitions (New Zealand Ale and New Zealand Lager) you can only submit one beer per category with the same order number (resulting in a maximum of two entries per order number).
 The customer is not restricted to purchasing more beer kits in the same order but is restricted to order numbers for competition entry.
 All members must have reached the age of 18.

-3.4 Excluded from the Brau Challenge 2024 are members of the Organisation and: -Those living under the same roof as the above-mentioned persons. -Beer companies marketing beers commercially.
+3.4 Excluded from the Brau Challenge 2025 are members of the Organisation and:

 3.5 No correspondence will be entered into on the selection and admission procedure.

-3.6 The current competition rules and all necessary documentation are available at www.braumarkt.com .
+3.6 The current competition rules and all necessary documentation are available at www.braumarkt.com

-3.7 Only the two specified beer categories may be entered in the brewing competition: top fermented and bottom fermented.
-These categories do not attach to a specific beer style.
-Participants may include a special ingredient of their choice, but this must be included on the label.
-The special ingredient may only be added to the ingredients of the purchased beer kit, but not replace any of the provided ingredients.
-Necessary water treatment for achieving a proper pH is allowed.
-The organiser reserves the right to disqualify the entry if the conditions are not met.
-The label should only include order number, beer category and special ingredient.
+3.7 Only the two defined beer categories can be submitted to the brewing competition: top-fermented and bottom-fermented.
+These categories are not tied to a specific beer style.
+Participants can only add an extra ingredient in the top-fermented category.
+This must be noted on the label, but must not comply with the German Purity Law.
+Participants in the bottom-fermented category, on the other hand, must adhere to the German Purity Law and may not add an extra ingredient.
+The extra ingredient (top-fermented category) may only be added to the ingredients of the purchased beer kit, but may not replace any of the specified ingredients.
+The organization reserves the right to disqualify the entry if the conditions are not met.
+Only the order number, the beer category and the extra ingredient may be stated on the label.

-3.8 All participants are compulsory and automatically joined members of Brau Challenge 2024.
+3.9 All participants are compulsory and automatically joined members of Brau Challenge 2025.
 This is a requirement from the excise legislation which states that, as a hobby brewer, you cannot simply share your brews with third parties.
 An exception to this is when the takes place within the framework of an event organised by a non-profit Organisation for this purpose, as long as all the participants in the event are members of the relevant non-profit Organisation and no sales take place.

 ARTICLE 4